 Since the function of a ceramic pizza stone is to pull water out of baked goods as they cook, it’s generally porous (i.e. pulls in water) and therefore cannot be soaked in water or run through the dishwasher because it will pull in so much water it will become damaged.

 “My favorite method for cleaning my pizza stone is simple,” says Gunnell.
 “Once the stone has cooled completely, I use a metal spatula or brush to remove any debris or cooked-on bits.
 Then, I simply wipe off any additional crumbs or spots with a dry or lightly damp cloth.”

-It’s important to store a pizza stone in the right way.
+After removing debris, it’s important to store a pizza stone in the right way.
 The team at Napoleon Grills recommends storing a pizza stone flat, either in the oven or on the grill, because this increases heat retention and convection.
-Remember that the stone is there before cooking, though!

-Sometimes, cleaning a baking stone that’s been used to bake cheesy pizza or a sticky pie requires a little more than a wipe down with a towel.
+Sometimes, cleaning a baking stone that’s been used to bake cheesy pizza or a sticky pie requires a little more than the regular wipe down with a towel.
 If you have excess food stuck to the stone and it needs a deep clean, read on for three easy methods using household staples to restore the tool to its former glory.

 - Allow the pizza stone to cool to room temperature.